abyot2021/variant-aware-cas-offinder-rdtutorial/docs/source/usage.rst

 Installation to the CLI
 -----------------------

-To use Lumache, first install it using pip:
+To use Lumache, first install it using pip or other:

 .. code-block:: console